friendly-eyeball/dotfiles/README.md

 * awesomewm

     I like dynamic WM's that heavily rely on tiling.
-Also, tabs-based workflow works great for me, aspecially on separate monitors
+Also, tabs-based workflow works great for me, aspecially on separate monitors.

 * i3lock (+ scrot, + ImageMagick)